developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 > **Note**: The file systems of some operating systems are case-sensitive.
 For cross-platform compatibility, letter case for URL, file and path references in the `Config.xml` file should be identical to those of the sources.

 ### <a name="_datawedge"></a>DataWedge-Enterprise Browser Conflicts
-**This issue applies only to Android**.
+**This issue applies to Android only**.
 Under certain conditions involving Enterprise Browser, scanning with the DataWedge application on Zebra Android devices is disabled.
 For complete details, see the [DataWedge Usage Guide](../datawedge).

 ### <a name="_fnbehavior"></a>FunctionKeysCapturable-EnableFunctionKey Interaction
 **Applies to only Windows Mobile/CE devices**.